4 Crucially Important SEO Metrics To Track [Guide]

 Keyword rankings are influenced by every SEO variable, including:

-- Whether your website’s content is relevant to the keywords being searched, and optimised for them
+- Whether your website’s content is relevant to the keywords being searched, and optimised for them (there's a clear link between SEO and effective content marketing)

 - Your website’s code (whether it uses modern coding practices favoured by Google)